-- 1. Remove the load from the engine so that the engine has no more than 30% power. - 2.
-Run the engine at the programmed low idle speed for at least 3 minutes. - 3.
-After the cool down period, turn the start switch to the OFF position.
+1. Remove the load from the engine so that the engine has no more than 30% power.

+- 2. Run the engine for at least 3 minutes. - After the cool down period, turn the start switch to the OFF position.

 After Stopping Engine